 An easy quarterly plan for local link building

 Looking to build links for your local business?
-In this helpful how-to piece, columnist Greg Gifford outlines his process for finding and acquiring great local links.
+In this helpful how-to piece, columnist Greg Gifford outlines his process for finding and acquiring local links.

 Summer conference season is in full swing, and this month I’m stepping off Greg’s Soapbox to share some in-depth knowledge.
 With the release of the 2017 Local Search Ranking Factors and several studies, local SEO sessions are all pushing the importance of building local links.
 Even when tips are shared that explain how to get great links, people always seem to come back with variations on the same question: